fbpx

 Threshold Workouts

-Threshold workouts are designed to improve your lactate threshold, or the point at which your body is no longer able to clear lactate from the muscles as quickly as it is being produced.
+Threshold workouts are designed to improve your lactate threshold, or the point at which your body can no longer clear lactate from the muscles as quickly as it is being produced.

-Due to the fact that when you run faster than the pace at your lactate threshold, you will rapidly fatigue and your legs feel heavy and tired.
+When you run faster than the pace at your lactate threshold, you will rapidly fatigue, and your legs will feel heavy and tired.
 Threshold intervals help condition your body to handle running faster before hitting these anaerobic efforts.

 The lactate threshold occurs around 83-88% of your VO2 max, so your threshold run pace would be the pace you are running at 83-88% of your VO2 max according to your lab results or roughly the pace you could hold at max effort for an hour of running.